 otherwise, A2 is set to MPDU Address 2 field.

+For a receiving STA, if dot11MultiLinkActivated is true, and the MLD subfield in the CCMP header is equal to 1, then A2 is set to the MLD MAC address of the transmitting MLD of the MPDU.
+Otherwise, A2 is set to MPDU Address 2 field.

-A3 – MPDU Address 3 field.If dot11MultiLinkActivated is true, MPDU Address 3 field is BSSID and the MPDU is an individually addressed Data frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then:
+A3 – MPDU Address 3 field.
+For a transmitting STA, if dot11MultiLinkActivated is true, MPDU Address 3 field is BSSID and the MPDU is an individually addressed Data frame (#4924)between an AP MLD and a non-AP MLD associated with the AP MLD, then:

 (#4924)A3 is set to the MLD MAC address of the AP MLD, where the corresponding AP with the BSSID is affiliated with the AP MLD.